top of page

 10 Unique Experiences We Had In Laos, The Tiny But Crazy And Beautiful Southeast Asian Country

 And yet Laos, this tiny, unassuming country packs a punch!
-Surrounded by Vietnam on the east and Thailand on the South, Laos is a great add-on country on your Southeast Asia trip but also just great travel destination by itself.
+Surrounded by Vietnam on the east and Thailand on the South, Laos is a great add-on country on your Southeast Asia trip but also just a great travel destination by itself.

-Even though I went to Laos in 2016 - almost 8 years ago and a lot might have changed by now, I remember my trip like it was yesterday.
+Even though I went to Laos in 2016 - almost 8 years ago -- and a lot might have changed by now, I remember my trip like it was yesterday.

 So here's my recommendation for a fulfilling 3-day Laos itinerary and 10 unique and crazy experiences to have in this country.